LorenzHW/gnostic-grpc-deprecated/README.md

 ## High level overview:
 ![alt text](https://drive.google.com/uc?export=view&id=1tqDvZLiXK40ISK_LgINQGsno9-MymRQP "High Level Overview")

+Under the hood the generator first creates a FileDescriptorSet (`bookststore.descr`) from the input data.
+Then [protoreflect](https://github.com/jhump/protoreflect/) is used to print the output file.

 ## Prerequisite:
 Use [gnostic](https://github.com/googleapis/gnostic) to generate `examples/bookstore/bookstore.pb`
 by running following command inside this directory: